 Study Abroad Photography Competition

 The Honors College hosts an annual photo contest for students to showcase the amazing sights and transformative experiences they had while studying abroad.
-If you are an Honors student who recently study abroad, share your photos and compete for cash awards and recognition through the Honors Study Abroad Photography Competition!
+This year we are opening the contest to students who have had independent, non-academic travel abroad experiences.
+If you are an Honors student who studied abroad or traveled abroad between August 2019 and March 2020, share your photos and compete for cash awards and recognition through the Honors Study Abroad/Travel Abroad Photography Competition!

-Eligibility: Student must be enrolled in the Honors College for academic year 2019-2020 and must have studied abroad between August 2018 and August 2019.
+Eligibility: Student must be currently enrolled in the Honors College for academic year 2020-2021 and must have studied abroad or traveled abroad between August 2019 and March 2020.

 For questions, please contact Candice Crossey at firstname.lastname@example.org.